Naval Strike Missile: Development

 In November 2022, the United Kingdom's Ministry of Defence announced the purchase of the Naval Strike Missile for the Royal Navy as an interim replacement for the RGM-84 Harpoon, pending the introduction of the Anglo-French Stratus missile, currently under development.
 The NSM system is intended to be installed in eleven Type 23 frigates and Type 45 destroyers.
 In September 2025, conducted the Royal Navy's first live firing of an NSM at the Andøya test range, during a NATO exercise.

+In May 2026, Malaysian Defence Minister DS Khaled Nordin told Malaysian Defence that Norway has banned the deliveries of the NSM to Malaysia.
+Khaled Nordin announced that Malaysia planned to seek compensation and is considering legal action over Norway’s decision to unilaterally revoke export approvals for the missiles, despite Malaysia having paid 95% of the US$145 million contract value.
+NSM was set to be installed on the Royal Malaysian Navy's and the Lekiu-class frigate.
+The South China Morning Post suggested that it was due to American-made components, such as the guidance system's gyroscope, may have been the cause of the NSM contract to Malaysia to be cancelled.
+On June 2, 2026, the Malaysian Defense Ministry urged Oslo to expedite the refund of $252 million.

+The Norwegian Foreign Ministry subsequently announced that the export of the country's defense technologies, including the Naval Strike Missile, is restricted to allies and closest partners, with Malaysia being excluded.
+It was reported that Malaysia would obtain the Exocet instead.

 Design and features

 A naval strike missile is fired from the in 2019.